masonmcelvain/hop/README.md

 * Clone the repository and navigate to it's root directory with `git clone https://github.com/masonmcelvain/hop.git && cd hop`
 * Install dependencies with `npm install`
   * You'll need version 16 of [Node.js](https://nodejs.org/en/download/) installed, and `npm` version 8.
 I recommend using [`nvm`](https://github.com/nvm-sh/nvm) to switch between versions quickly.
-* Start a development server with `npm start`.
+* Start a development server with `npm run start:chrome` or `npm run start:firefox`.
-* Load the extension into your browser.
+* Special Chrome instructions:
   * Navigate to `chrome://extensions` in your browser.
 You can also access this page by clicking on the Chrome menu on the top right side of the Omnibox, hovering over More Tools and selecting Extensions.
   * Check the box next to Developer Mode.
   * Click Load Unpacked Extension and select the `dist` directory in the top level directory of this repository.